 Note 1: The third and fourth buttons below the Object box, the Properties button and the Events button, determine whether properties or events are displayed in the Properties window.
-Normally the Properties button is highlighted.
-If not, click on it.
+If the Properties button is not highlighted, click on it.

 Note 2: If the Description pane is not visible, right-click on the Properties window, then click on Description.
 The Description pane describes the currently highlighted property.